 Certain foods are associated with feelings of enjoyment and celebration.
 There’s a reason we eat buttery popcorn at the movies and sugar-loaded cake and ice cream at birthday parties.
 By eating these “junk foods,” we’re attempting to evoke a feeling of reward that maximizes pleasure something that is commonly associated with emotional eating.
 In addition to being tied to emotions, like sadness and anger, emotional eating is correlated to boredom, as well.
 This is because eating when bored serves as a coping mechanism.
 Snacking breaks up the monotony of our boredom, raising our levels of dopamine.
 We snack continuously because it makes us temporarily feel better, excited.

 * SOCIAL INFLUENCES *

-Three areas of social influence are conformity, compliance and obedience.
+Three areas of social influence are conformity, compliance, and obedience.
 When in an environment where the atmosphere is not in alignment with your healthy eating lifestyle, the results can be disastrous both on your body for eating foods you know you should avoid and mentally for allowing yourself to give in so easily.
 During the holidays, these influences are exponentially higher and require greater internal strength and support.

-If you have friends or are in an environment that tend to be a bad food influence, then you may need to anticipate these events and restrict your activities or participation.
+If you have friends or are in an environment that tends to be a bad food influence, then you may need to anticipate these events and restrict your activities or participation.
 When you have friends and family pushing you for pizza, drinks, and those gooey desserts, then it’s easy to overeat aimlessly.
-The best dieting advice we offer is to be vigilant, and try to stay around people that respect your boundaries.
+The best dieting advice we offer is to be vigilant and try to stay around people that respect your boundaries.

 WAYS TO COPE